m0rtadelo/to-excel/README.md

 Util to generate compatible Excel xls file (xml in fact).
 Works with node and browser.
 CommonJS and ES6 module compatible.
 No dependencies.

 Works with your favorite frameworks and libraries (Angular, React, Electron, Webpack...) and in the browser using the script tag.

+Compatible with all browsers (IE9+ included).

 ## Install